 By having network forensic research available via the Journal Services Site, people are believed to realize how challenging it is to defend networks from intrusions.
-It is possible to take steps to stop it from happening again or lessen the harm the attack will do.
+It is possible to take steps to stop it from happening again or lessen the risk of the attack will do.

-Based on the test results, it was found that the use of the method proposed in this study succeeded in making processing time 15.2% more efficient.
-Experiments carried out with the method proposed in this study succeeded in increasing the attack detection accuracy from 96-97% to 99.5%.
+Based on the test results, it was found that the use of the method proposed in this study succeeded in making process 7% faster 15.2% more efficient.
+Experiments carried out with the method proposed in this study succeeded in increasing the attack detection accuracy from 96.97% to 99.5%.